DATED Monday 15th November 2021

 27. Variation and Waiver

-27.1 A variation of this agreement shall be in writing and signed by or on behalf of both parties to this agreement.
+27.1 A variation of these terms and conditions shall be in writing and signed by or on behalf of both parties to these terms and conditions.

-27.2 A waiver of any right under this agreement is only effective if it is in writing, and it applies only to the party to whom the waiver is addressed and the circumstances for which it is given.
+27.2 A waiver of any right under these terms and conditions is only effective if it is in writing, and it applies only to the party to whom the waiver is addressed and the circumstances for which it is given.
 No waiver shall be implied by taking or failing to take any other action.

-27.3 Unless specifically provided otherwise, rights arising under this agreement are cumulative and do not exclude rights provided by law.
+27.3 Unless specifically provided otherwise, rights arising under these terms and conditions are cumulative and do not exclude rights provided by law.

 28. Force Majeure

-28.1 The definition in this clause applies in this agreement.
+The definition in this clause applies in these terms and conditions.

 “Force Majeure Event”: any event arising which is beyond the reasonable control of the affected party (including any industrial dispute affecting any third party, governmental regulations, fire, flood, disaster, civil riot or war).

-28.2 A party who becomes aware of a Force Majeure Event which gives rise to, or which is likely to give rise to, any failure or delay in performing its obligations under this agreement shall forthwith notify the other and shall inform the other of the period for which it is estimated that such failure or delay shall continue.
+28.2 A party who becomes aware of a Force Majeure Event which gives rise to, or which is likely to give rise to, any failure or delay in performing its obligations under these terms and conditions shall forthwith notify the other and shall inform the other of the period for which it is estimated that such failure or delay shall continue.
 The affected party shall take reasonable steps to mitigate the effect of the Force Majeure Event.

-If any provision (or part of a provision) of this Agreement is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, it shall be deemed modified to the minimum extent to make it valid, legal and enforceable.
+If any provision (or part of a provision) of these terms and conditions is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, it shall be deemed modified to the minimum extent to make it valid, legal and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
-Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of this Agreement.
+Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of these terms and conditions.

-This Agreement is personal to the parties and neither party shall assign, transfer, charge or deal in any other manner with this Agreement or any of its rights under it without the prior written consent of the other party, such consent not to be unreasonably conditioned, withheld or delayed.
+These terms and conditions is personal to the parties and neither party shall assign, transfer, charge or deal in any other manner with these terms and conditions or any of its rights under it without the prior written consent of the other party, such consent not to be unreasonably conditioned, withheld or delayed.

 33. Entire Agreement

-This Agreement constitutes the entire agreement between the parties regarding its subject matter and supersedes and replaces any and all prior agreements, understandings or arrangements between the parties, whether oral or in writing, with respect to the same.
-No representation, undertaking or promise shall be taken to have been given or be implied from anything said or written in negotiations between the parties prior to this Agreement except as expressly stated in this Agreement.
-Neither party shall have any remedy in respect of any untrue statement made by the other upon which that party relied in entering into this Agreement (unless such untrue statement was made fraudulently) and that party’s only remedies shall be for breach of contract as provided in this Agreement.
+These terms and conditions constitutes the entire agreement between the parties regarding its subject matter and supersedes and replaces any and all prior agreements, understandings or arrangements between the parties, whether oral or in writing, with respect to the same.
+No representation, undertaking or promise shall be taken to have been given or be implied from anything said or written in negotiations between the parties prior to these terms and conditions except as expressly stated in these terms and conditions.
+Neither party shall have any remedy in respect of any untrue statement made by the other upon which that party relied in entering into these terms and conditions (unless such untrue statement was made fraudulently) and that party’s only remedies shall be for breach of contract as provided in these terms and conditions.

 (a) shall be in writing in the English language (or be accompanied by a properly prepared translation into English);